deathcrafter/PluginTrayIcon/README.md

-# PluginTrayIcon
+# Plugin TrayIcon
 Rainmeter plugin to create tray icon for your skin

-## Restrictions:
+## Limitations:
-Due to my lack of knowledge, I couldn't find a way to load images of other formats.
-So only `.ico` files are supported.
+- There can only be one tray icon per skin.
+- Only `.ico` files are supported.

 ## Usage:
 ```ini